Enchilada Pasta mixes delicious enchilada flavors with pasta’s heartiness, creating the BEST comfort food in just one skillet!

 Recipe Notes

-Note 1: Here’s the exact skillet I use and LOVE.
+Note 1: Here’s the exact skillet I use and LOVE (12-inch, 4.5-quart skillet).
 Smaller skillets will take longer to cook.

-Note 2: Heat levels vary by brand; a mild variety (I love Old El Paso) is recommended.
+Note 2: Heat levels vary by brand; I recommend a mild one (I love Old El Paso).

 Note 3: For the most possible flavor, make your own (otherwise I recommend a good brand of taco seasoning (1 oz size) for the most flavor).